[Please note: I’m currently taking a break from blogging; I’ll be back in 2019!]

 During September 2012 – March 2016, I was a Marie Skłodowska-Curie International Outgoing Fellow across the History Department at Harvard University and the Department of Arts and Humanities at Brunel.
 My MSCA Fellowship project was entitled ‘Reshaping the Black Legend: Conflict, Coalition and the Press in Early Modern Europe’ and examined the relationship between England, Portugal and Spain (and their territories) during the period c.
 1480 – 1680.
 I am now completing work on three monographs and four articles as output for the project, as well as a bilingual (English/Portuguese) critical edition of a play performed at the court of Dom Sebastian.
-(The first volume to go to press will be: Anthony Munday’s Crypto-Catholic Translations of Amadís and Palmerin in England: Anglo-Iberian Relations and the uses of Arthuriana) will be available in 2019 (as will a series of articles on propaganda and the press – both historical and contemporary).
+(The first volume to go to press will be: Amadís and Palmerin in England: Anglo-Iberian Relations and the uses of Arthuriana) will be available in 2019 (as will a series of articles on propaganda and the press – both historical and contemporary).

 My research interests are primarily in book history but also the wider history of European relations and their discussion in printed sources of the early modern period.
 I examine textual production and the dissemination of propaganda during the early modern period – in particular, texts intended to persuade nations to think a certain way about different nations, races, creeds, migrants and refugees.
 I lecture on Christo-Islamic relations, early modern propaganda literature, Shakespeare & his contemporaries, as well as book history.
 I have taught in both English and History faculties.
 (I joined Brunel from the History Faculty at the University of Cambridge in 2007.)